Green-Software-Foundation/patterns/docs/catalog/cloud/scale-infrastructure-with-user-load.md

 `SCI = (E * I) + M per R`
 [Software Carbon Intensity Spec](https://grnsft.org/sci)

-In terms of the SCI impact, this means both M (embodied carbon) and E (energy) are reduced, leading to a lower overall score.
-Concerning the SCI equation, using optimal access patterns and storage technology, will impact two parts:
+Concerning the SCI equation, scale infrastructure with user laod, will impact two parts:

-- `E`: Can reduce the embodied emissions if the application after the optimization uses less hardware overall
+- `M`: Can reduce the embodied emissions if the application after the optimization uses less hardware overall
-- `I`: Optimizing the application will lead to less electricity consumed over time
+- `E`: Optimizing the application will lead to less electricity consumed over time

 ## Assumptions

 - Optimization needs proficiency in the tools and time to be implemented.
-- Changing the storage technology can lead to a large rewrite of the application.

 ## Considerations